Volunteer Name: Adriana Ingwerson

 At the program: How open the people of La Ceiba are to receiving help from strangers.

 At the accommodation: It is beautiful and clean home with an incredible family.
 I was impressed at how all the houses are guarded by gates.

-About the country: wow is ti beautiful, You have the Caribbean sea on one side + the beautiful mountains on the other.
-There are a lot of wild dogs but they are more behaved then domestic dogs in the U.S.
+About the country: wow is it beautiful, You have the Caribbean sea on one side + the beautiful mountains on the other.
+There are a lot of wild dogs but they more behave then domestic dogs in the U.S.

 3- What was most difficult to experience?